-We are delighted to announce that our Teaching Mentors program continues through the 2021–22 academic year.
-This year, we will have Caroline Melly (Anthropology), who will continue as a teaching mentor for learning differences and disabilities, along with Patty DiBartolo, Caroline S. Wall Professor of Psychology, who is assuming the role as teaching mentor for inclusive and equitable pedagogies (replacing Liz Pryor who is on sabbatical this year).
-We are excited for Patty's new role, especially since she has been active in the Sherrerd Center as a past advisory board member and her experience makes her particularly valuable as a Sherrerd Mentor.
+We are delighted to announce that our Teaching Mentors program continues through the 2022–23 academic year.
+This year, Patty DiBartolo (Psychology) and Elizabeth Pryor (HST) will serve as teaching mentors for equitable and inclusive pedagogies.
+Patty continues in this role from the 2021-2022 year and Liz returns after a hiatus from the role due to a well-deserved sabbatical last year.
+We are excited for the experience that both mentors bring to the Sherrerd Center.
 The teaching mentors program exists to help all members of our community with their teaching, so if you wish to schedule a meeting with either of our teaching mentors, please fill out the registration form.

-Sherrerd mentors Caroline Melly and Patty DiBartolo are available to faculty who teach to talk about anything related to your teaching.
+Sherrerd mentors Liz Pryor and Patty DiBartolo are available to faculty and staff to talk about anything related to your teaching.
 A conversation can happen once or can be ongoing through the year or semester.
 Please know these conversations are confidential and not evaluative.
 The conversations are an opportunity to talk with a colleague about some aspect of the teaching-learning process.
-Conversations may be philosophical or operational or anything in between.
+Conversations may be philosophical, operational or anything in between.
 Topics may include sequencing a course or lesson, getting students to be more aware of their own learning, assessment, grading, designing group activities, establishing norms or making sense of student feedback.